AngelSaint/letter_shredder_pi/notebook/sahas_notebook.md

 Here is the test I designed so I can ensure that letter accuracy is over 80%.
 I would feed 10 pieces of mail through the slot, taking 2 pictures of each mail.
 Then, each image is processed and flipped to determine the text orientation.
 After removing all the images without any text inside, I counted the number of wrong characters in the inference, and kept a count.
 Out of 313 letters visible in the tests, only 14 were wrong, leading to a character accuracy of about 95.5%.

+## 4/10 - Week 8

+It turns out the email that went to the TA with the gerber files never reached its destination.
+As a result, we have decided to order the PCB ourselves, which should be coming the day of the demo.
+We are still using the breadboard to test all our embedded code, and the system is too big to mount on the back of the sorter.
+To make sure all the connections can be made, we are crimping our own set of extension wires.
+They are not measured, and as a result are too long to wire neatly.
+It is simply a stopgap before the new PCB comes, and we can get rid of all the extraneous wires.

+As progress on the OCR pipeline is blocked without a working database and database connection, no work was done to further OCR this week.

+This week, we also received the design from the machine shop, finally.
+We are able to crimp wires to sensors, and get them connected to our breadboard.
+Making sure we can physically make all the connections to every component was the focus of this week.
+Outside of crimping wires, and soldering, I did not make significant progress on a subsystem this week.